HQSquantumsimulations/qoqo/README.md

 This project has been partly supported by [PlanQK](https://planqk.de) and is partially supported by [QSolid](https://www.q-solid.de/) and [PhoQuant](https://www.quantentechnologien.de/forschung/foerderung/quantencomputer-demonstrationsaufbauten/phoquant.html).

-## Contributing
+## Contribution

 We welcome contributions to the project.
-If you want to contribute code, please have a look at CONTRIBUTE.md for our code contribution guidelines.
+If you want to contribute code, please have a look at [CONTRIBUTE.md](https://github.com/HQSquantumsimulations/qoqo/blob/main/CONTRIBUTE.md) for our code contribution guidelines.

-In order to facilitate the contribution of the addition of a new gate, please also have a look at add_new_gate.md to read a quick explanation of the main steps necessary.
+In order to facilitate the contribution of the addition of a new gate, please also have a look at [add_new_gate.md](https://github.com/HQSquantumsimulations/qoqo/blob/main/add_new_gate.md) to read a quick explanation of the main steps necessary.

 ## Citation